 The decision to delay No Time to Die was made a few weeks before its original release date, as the global situation regarding the pandemic continued to escalate.
 At the time, many countries were starting to implement measures to contain the spread of the virus, including closing theatres and limiting public gatherings.

 Given the uncertainty surrounding the pandemic and its impact on the film industry, the producers of No Time to Die decided to delay the film’s release to ensure that it could be seen by as many people as possible in a safe and secure environment.
 In the end that proved to be a wise move since the UK and many other countries went into lockdown just days later.
 The film was eventually released in September 2021, some 18 months after its original premiere date following two further delays due to the pandemic.

 The delay was a disappointment for fans of the Bond franchise, who had been eagerly anticipating the film’s release.
-However, the safety of audiences and the impact of the pandemic on the film industry were considered to be of paramount importance, and the decision to delay the film was widely supported by both fans and industry professionals.
+However, the safety of audiences and the impact of the pandemic on the film industry were considered to be of paramount importance, and the decision to delay the film was generally supported by both fans and industry professionals.

 Principal cast & crew